A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-In the following we will write down the formulae for the components of ${\bf g}_t$ which must hold for the general case.
-The main difference from the spherically symmetric case is that the ``extra motion'' of the FOs in ${\overline{\cal N}}$ is locally along the ${\bf b}_{\cal F}$-direction rather than in the radial direction.
+In what follows, we will write down the formulae for the components of ${\bf g}_t$ which must hold for the general case.
+The main difference from the spherically symmetric case, is that the ``extra motion'' of the FOs in ${\overline{\cal N}}$ is locally along the ${\bf {\bar x}}_{\cal F}$-direction rather than in the radial direction.
 But besides that, the principles behind the construction of ${\bf g}_t$ are similar.
-To begin with we notice that the transformation formula should be identical to the spherically symmetric case when no spatial components are involved.
-That is, as in equation (2.22) we define \eqa g_{(t)00}={\Big (}1-{\frac{v^2}{c^2}}{\Big )}^2{\bar g}_{(t)00}. \ena To guess reasonable transformation formulae when spatial components are involved it is convenient to define the unit vector field ${\bf {\bar e}}_{b}{\equiv}{\frac{t_0}{t}}{\bar e}_{b}^i {\frac{\partial}{{\partial}x^i}}$ and the corresponding covector field ${\bf {\bar e}}^{b}{\equiv}{\frac{t}{t_0}}{\bar e}_i^{b}dx^i$ along ${\bf b}_{\cal F}$.
-But it is in general not possible or practical to construct a GTCS where ${\bf {\bar e}}_{b}$ is parallel to one of the coordinate vector fields.
-For this reason one expects that the general transformation formulae for spatial components should involve components of ${\bf {\bar e}}^{b}$.
-By trial and error (involving the spherically symmetric case using non-spherical coordinates) we find the following transformation formula for the purely spatial components of ${\bf g}_t$: \eqa g_{(t)ij}={\bar g}_{(t)ij}+{\frac{t^2}{t_0^2}}{\frac{4{\frac{v}{c}}} {(1-{\frac{v}{c}})^2}}{\bar e}^{b}_i{\bar e}^{b}_j. \ena The transformation formula (2.25) has the correct correspondence with the result found in equation (2.22) and it may be shown that this correspondence holds in any GTCS.
-Moreover, from equations (2.24) and (2.25) and consistency requirements we may find the remaining components of ${\bf g}_t$, namely \eqa g_{(t)0j}={\Big (}1-{\frac{v^2}{c^2}}{\Big )}{\Big [}{\bar g}_{(t)0j}+ {\frac{t}{t_0}}{\frac{2{\frac{v}{c}}}{1-{\frac{v}{c}}}} ({\bar e}_{b}^i{\bar N}_i){\bar e}_j^{b}{\Big ]}. \ena Given equations (2.24), (2.25) and (2.26) it is now straightforward to find the transformation formulae valid for ${\bf g}_t^{-1}$.
+To begin with, we notice that the transformation formula should be identical to the spherically symmetric case when no spatial components are involved.
+That is, as in equation (2.21) we define \eqa g_{(t)00}={\Big (}1-{\frac{v^2}{c^2}}{\Big )}^2{\bar g}_{(t)00}. \ena To guess reasonable transformation formulae when spatial components are involved, it is convenient to define the unit vector field ${\bf {\bar e}}_{\cal F}{\equiv}{\frac{t_0}{t}}{\bar e}_{\cal F}^s {\frac{\partial}{{\partial}x^s}}$ and the corresponding covector field ${\bf {\bar {\omega}}}_{\cal F}{\equiv}{\frac{t}{t_0}}{\bar {\omega}}_{{\cal F}s} dx^s$ along ${\bf {\bar x}}_{\cal F}$.
+But it is in general not possible or practical to construct a GTCS where ${\bf {\bar e}}_{\cal F}$ is parallel to one of the coordinate vector fields.
+For this reason, one expects that the general transformation formulae for spatial components should involve components of ${\bf {\bar e}}_{\cal F}$ and ${\bf {\bar {\omega}}}_{\cal F}$.
+By trial and error (involving the spherically symmetric case using non-spherical coordinates), we find the following transformation formula for the purely spatial components of ${\bf g}_t$: \eqa g_{(t)ij}={\bar g}_{(t)ij}+{\frac{t^2}{t_0^2}}{\frac{4{\frac{v}{c}}} {(1-{\frac{v}{c}})^2}}{\bar {\omega}}_{{\cal F}i}{\bar {\omega}}_{{\cal F}j}. \ena The transformation formula (2.24) has the correct correspondence with the result found in equation (2.21) and it may be shown that this correspondence holds in any GTCS.
+Moreover, from equations (2.23), (2.24) and consistency requirements, we may find the remaining components of ${\bf g}_t$, namely \eqa g_{(t)0j}={\Big (}1-{\frac{v^2}{c^2}}{\Big )}{\Big [}{\bar g}_{(t)0j}+ {\frac{t}{t_0}}{\frac{2{\frac{v}{c}}}{1-{\frac{v}{c}}}} ({\bar e}_{\cal F}^s{\bar N}_{(t)s}){\bar {\omega}}_{{\cal F}j}{\Big ]}. \ena Given equations (2.23), (2.24) and (2.25), it is now straightforward to find the transformation formulae valid for ${\bf g}_t^{-1}$.